County Kerry: Geography and subdivisions

 Kerry is the fifth largest of Ireland's 32 traditional counties by area and the fifteenth largest by population.
 It is the second largest of Munster's six counties by area, and the fourth largest by population.
-Uniquely, it is bordered by only two other counties: County Limerick to the east and County Cork to the south-east.
+It is bordered by two other counties: County Limerick to the east and County Cork to the south-east.
 The county town is Tralee although the Catholic diocesan seat is Killarney, which is one of Ireland's most famous tourist destinations.
 The Lakes of Killarney, an area of outstanding natural beauty, are located in Killarney National Park.
 The Reeks District is home to Carrauntoohil, Ireland's highest mountain at 1,039 m.
 The tip of the Dingle Peninsula is the westernmost point of Ireland.

 Baronies

 There are nine historic baronies in the county.
 While baronies continue to be officially defined units, they are no longer used for many administrative purposes.
 Their official status is illustrated by Placenames Orders made since 2003, where official Irish names of baronies are listed under "Administrative units".